Metal Education ☥

 9K Gold = 37.5% gold + 62.5% alloy

-In order for an item to be classified as gold-filled, the total weight of solid gold must be no less than 5% of the total weight of the piece.
+In order for an item to legally be classified as gold-filled, the total weight of solid gold must be no less than 5% of the total weight of the piece.

-In order to legally be classified as “vermeil” gold plating on an item MUST be at least 2 microns thick, and the base metal must be sterling or fine silver.
+In order to legally be classified as “vermeil” gold plating on an item MUST be at least 2 microns thick, and the base metal MUST be sterling or fine silver.

 Nickel is usually used in the plating process to ensure the gold adheres properly to the base metal.
 Those who have ” sensitive skin” are usually allergic to nickel, and should be sure to ask if any plated item is nickel-free before purchasing.